 Ask your builder how many times he or she builds a home on paper before construction begins.
 If you see a deer-in-the-headlights look, find another builder.

 Most builders simply take a home design and give it to their contractors.
 They let the contractors solve all the problems, such as figuring out where the heat and air system is supposed to go, how to brace the roof properly, where the pipes and wires will run, and more.

-But it’s foolish to rely on the framer to worry about the heating and air conditioning contractor’s needs—that kind of big picture planning is the role of the builder.
+But it's foolish to rely on the framer to worry about the heating and air conditioning contractor's needs (or to expect the framer to make structural engineering decisions) —that kind of big picture planning is the role of the builder.
 Whether or not it actually gets done will have a big effect on the cost and length of your build.

 By failing to plan, and instead deciding to figure things out on the fly, a builder sets himself up for lots of mistakes and lots of reworking things that should have been done right the first time.
 Each of those mistakes costs time and money.

 Whose time and money?
 Yours, not the builder's.

 Don't pay for your builder's mistakes.
 Find out your builder's planning process before you commit.
 Make sure he or she is guarding your time and money as if it were their own.

 For a big-picture overview of the journey of building a house on your land, click the button below to download From Raw Land to Forever Home.